 You really can create more warmth with less wood with three simple steps:

 - Use dry kindling to start the fire and then add a few pieces of wood.
-To get the fire roaring, fully open all of the air controls to give the fire plenty of air.
+To get the fire roaring, open all of the air controls to give the fire plenty of air.

 - Before you add more wood, allow the fire to heat up the flue or chimney.